stfc/cloud-docs/source/Swift/QuickStart.rst

 .. image:: /assets/howtos/CreateAContainer/11-object-options.png

-On the `Edit File` screen, select `Choose file` to specifiy the new contents of the file, then click `Edit File`.
+On the `Edit File` screen, select `Choose file` to specify the new contents of the file, then click `Edit File`.

 .. image:: /assets/howtos/CreateAContainer/31-object-edit.png